* Gagging is good as long as it improves with time!

 Let's talk about the biggest source of stress for parents when they start Baby-led Weaning (BLW): the gag reflex.
 Babies who self feed starting at 6 months have to have larger pieces of food (around the size of an adult finger) that they have the ability to pick up, which inherently leads to a fear that baby will choke.

-Major governing bodies and health associations have always recommended offering finger foods around 6-7 months of age, and a recent study suggested that BLW does not increase risk of choking over spoon feeding.
+Major governing bodies and health associations have always recommended offering finger foods around 6-7 months of age, and a recent study suggested that BLW does not increase risk of choking over spoon feeding, as long as choking hazard foods like whole grapes and whole nuts aren't offered.
 However, it doesn't stop parents from being concerned about safety, since most of us are not comfortable with watching a baby gag.

 Coughing and gagging are similar.